Parking and Traffic Regulations

 Section 501 MOVING VIOLATIONS: Persons issued citations for moving violations within the confines of Shippensburg University will be brought before a district magistrate under the provisions of the Pennsylvania Vehicle Code as amended.

 Section 503 UNPAID FINES OR PENALTIES: Failure to respond within the above time period may result in the forwarding of a citation to the district magistrate for further action.
 Citations being forwarded to the district magistrate will carry an increase in penalties as may be levied by the court in accordance with the Pennsylvania Crimes Code or the Pennsylvania Vehicle Code whichever is appropriate.
+Students who fail to pay fines within the above time period will have holds placed on their records.
+They will be prohibited from scheduling for classes and obtaining transcripts.

 NOTIFICATION WILL BE SENT TO EACH APPLICANT OF THE ACTION TAKEN BY THE COMMITTEE.